 With the tote folded in half, measure up 2″ from the bottom (see the blue pin below) and then measure from the blue pin to the bottom stitch line of the header and find the center.
 Mark the center with chalk

 Adding the vinyl design

-You can find complete direction about attaching a vinyl decal HERE.
+You can find complete directions about attaching a vinyl decal HERE.

 After the design is pressed on start, I carefully peel away the carrier plastic sheet.
 Olivia added a layer.